 \section{Discussion \& Future Directions}

 Beyond compression, greedy pruning also serves as a diagnostic probe of model-internal reasoning.
 By selectively removing tokens while preserving output likelihood, it reveals which parts of a model's generated reasoning are functionally necessary for producing correct answers.
 Our results (\Cref{subsec:functional_structure}) further show that pruning behavior depends on both the pruning objective and the pruner's capacity, suggesting that the induced importance structure reflects the properties of the underlying model.
 Understanding how this structure varies across models, scales, and training procedures opens a promising avenue for future work.

-Greedy pruning can be viewed as a structured deletion operator for compressing reasoning chains under likelihood-based objectives, enabling controlled exploration of reasoning space in LLMs.
-Under this view, greedy pruning represents one member of a broader family of reasoning-space operators, which could be extended beyond deletion to token addition or replacement under alternative objectives, enabling finer-grained control over reasoning trajectories.
-Such operators offer a structured means of exploring reasoning space rather than relying on temperature-based sampling.
+Beyond these diagnostic implications, greedy pruning can be viewed as a structured deletion operator for compressing reasoning chains under likelihood-based objectives, offering a controlled mechanism for exploring reasoning space in LLMs.
+From this perspective, it represents one instance of a broader class of reasoning-space operators.
+Extending this framework beyond deletion to operations such as token insertion or replacement under alternative objectives could enable finer-grained manipulation of reasoning trajectories, providing a more principled alternative to purely sampling-based control.

-The tractability of such extensions is further supported by our finding that pruning ranks are strongly predictable from attention patterns, indicating that token importance signals may be accessible during generation.
-This observation points toward inference-time pruning mechanisms, as explored by recent work~\cite{yang2025pencil,Monea2025BreadcrumbsRM}, which discard completed reasoning segments to manage context length.
-While we focus on likelihood-preserving post-hoc pruning as a diagnostic tool, extending similar objectives to inference-time settings or incorporating pruning signals into training-time curricula represents a natural next step toward more efficient and controllable reasoning systems.
+The tractability of such extensions is further supported by our finding that pruning ranks are strongly predictable from attention-based signals, suggesting that token-level importance may be partially accessible during generation.
+This connects naturally to recent work on inference-time pruning~\cite{yang2025pencil,Monea2025BreadcrumbsRM}, which discards completed reasoning segments to manage context length.
+While our work focuses on likelihood-preserving post-hoc pruning as an analysis and distillation tool, extending similar objectives to inference-time settings or incorporating pruning signals into training-time curricula represents a natural next step toward more efficient and controllable reasoning systems.

 Together, these directions suggest that pruning-based objectives may serve as a unifying interface for analyzing and shaping reasoning in LLMs, not merely as a compression tool but as a principled lens into model cognition.